 1. How Does RxSaver Work?

-Best of all, RxSaver is a service that you can use whether you have health insurance or not.
+Also, RxSaver is a service that you can use whether you have health insurance or not.

 - Show the coupon on your phone to pharmacy staff